pixsil/vueform/README.md

 <button @click="resetFormdata()" :disabled="vueForm.isResetAvailable()">Reset</button>
 ```

-## Aditional knowlage
+## Additional knowledge

 ### Data transformation

-The form automatcly filters undifined and null values.
-Data objects will be convert to date stings (without any timezone issues)
+The form automatically filters undefined and null values.
+Data objects will be converted to date stings (without any timezone issues)

 ### Populate after request

-You can automatlicly populate the form after an request by giving an data object back.
+You can automatically populate the form after a request by giving a data object back.

 In your Laravel controller:
 ```php